LeyingGuan/LCPexperiments/README.md

 # LCPexperiments

-You can either install LCPexperiments as a package or source the files in under the R directory to run numerical examples in [1].
+You can either install LCPexperiments as a package via install_github("LeyingGuan/LCPexperiments") or source the files in under the R directory to run numerical examples in [1].

 ## Illustrating example in Intro
 See example_intro.Rmd